Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-What exactly are jackpots in dog training and how can they benefit your dog?
+What exactly are jackpots in dog training, and how can they benefit your dog?
 Imagine going gambling at your favorite casino one evening and playing the slot machine.
 You insert a coin and press the button on the front panel or pull down the lever and watch the reels spin with high hopes.
 Lemons, cherries and bells flash quickly before your eyes.
-The reels soon start spinning more slowly as you hold your breath hoping for a winning combination.
+The reels soon start spinning more slowly as you hold your breath, hoping for a winning combination.
 Unfortunately, you do not win.

-You try again and again until at some point you hear bells ringing and music playing as flashing lights surround you.
+You try again and again, until at some point you hear bells ringing and music playing as flashing lights surround you.
 After a few seconds of disbelief, your heart starts pumping faster as you realize you have just won the jackpot!
 The attendant stops by, ensures the machine is in good working order and congratulates you on the win.
 The win certainly caught you off guard and was a pleasant surprise, wasn't it?

 In a similar fashion, in dog training, you can recreate a similar range of emotions where your dog will be caught off guard by a pleasant jackpot, but in this case you'll be using doggy currency—in other words, treats!

-How to Use Jackpots in Dog Training
+How Do You Use a Jackpot in Dog Training?

 A friend of mine who was getting ready to train her dog for competition obedience once told me that every time her dog sat quickly, she would deliver a jackpot of treats.
 Her interpretation of doing this was giving several treats all at once.
 Her intent was to reward the fast sits with a remarkable reward that would have her dog sitting faster and with more frequently.